What Is a Logo? Symbols, Marks, Lockups, and Design Basics

 Logo retention: consistency rules that keep recognition strong

-Logo retention is the practical goal of keeping your identity recognizable over time.
-It comes from consistent usage: the right logo version, correct spacing, and correct color treatment.
-Even a beautiful design can fail retention if teams use it inconsistently across marketing, product screens, and partner materials.
+Logo retention means your brand stays known over time.
+It comes from consistent use: the right logo version, correct spacing, and correct color treatment.
+Even a great design can fail if teams use it in inconsistent ways.

 Common "what logo is this" questions: symbols and unusual themes

-People often come to these pages because they’re trying to identify meaning.
-For example, “what logo has a cornucopia” is a common theme-based question: some logos use a cornucopia icon to signal abundance, harvest, prosperity, or seasonal goods.
-However, many companies may use similar imagery, so the only reliable identification comes from the exact brand system and context.
+People come here to identify meaning.
+"What logo has a cornucopia" is a common one.
+Some brands use that icon to signal abundance, harvest, or seasonal goods.
+Many brands use similar icons.
+Reliable ID comes from the full brand system and context.

-If you’re analyzing an existing logo and wondering “what is the logo” or “what is logo,” start by isolating the parts.
+If you're analyzing a logo, start by isolating the parts.
 Is it a symbol-only mark?
 Does it include a wordmark?
 Is there a tagline lockup?
-Once you understand which structure you’re looking at, identification becomes easier.
+Once you know the structure, ID becomes easy.

-Also remember that logo terminology can vary by region and discipline.
-Some people say “what is logo mark” when they mean “what is the symbol,” or they say “what is logo symbol” when they mean the whole lockup.
-The solution is to look at how the identity behaves: what stays the same, and what changes across contexts.
+Logo terms vary by region and discipline.
+Some say "logo mark" when they mean the symbol.
+Others say "logo symbol" when they mean the full lockup.
+Focus on how the identity behaves.
+What stays the same, and what changes?

-If the identifier survives resizing, background changes, and spacing variations, it’s likely built as a robust logo system rather than a one-off graphic.
+If the mark survives resizing, color changes, and spacing shifts, it's a real logo system.
+Not a one-off graphic.

-If you’re asking “what is this logo” because you want to evaluate quality, use a checklist that focuses on usability - not just aesthetics.
-A strong logo design is legible, scalable, and systemized, with clear lockups for different situations.
-You don’t need to be a designer to judge these points.
+To evaluate a logo, use a checklist focused on usability.
+Not just looks.
+A strong logo is legible, scalable, and consistent.
+It has clear lockups for every situation.
+You don't need to be a designer to judge these points.

-Use the list below to quickly assess whether the identity will support logo retention in day-to-day use.
+Use this list to check if the identity will hold up in daily use.

 FAQ: answers to the most searched logo questions